-- DRIVEWAYS Guideline 5.B.i for Site Elements notes that new driveways should be similar to those found historically within the district in regard to their materials, width, and design.
+- m.
+DRIVEWAYS Guideline 5.B.i for Site Elements notes that new driveways should be similar to those found historically within the district in regard to their materials, width, and design.
 Additionally, the Guidelines note that driveways should not exceed ten (10) feet in width.
-The property currently features a concrete driveway apron on the east side of the property without a driveway.
-The applicant has proposed to install a 9-foot-wide fully concrete driveway at the existing apron.
-Staff finds the proposal consistent with the Guidelines. - m.
+The property currently features concrete driveway aprons and curb cuts on the east and west ends of the property without a driveway.
+The applicant has proposed to install a 10-foot-wide Grasscrete driveway apron.
+Staff finds the proposal consistent with the Guidelines. - n.
 SITE WORK The Guidelines for Site Elements note that front yard walkways and site work should appear similar to those found historically within the district in regard to their materials, width, alignment and configuration.
-The applicant has proposed to install a fully concrete 4-foot-wide front walkway from the existing sidewalk to the front porch at the entry door.
-Staff finds the proposal generally appropriate. - n.
-MECHANICAL EQUIPMENT Per Guideline 6.B.ii for New Construction, all mechanical equipment should be screened from view at the public right-of-way. - LANDSCAPING PLAN The applicant has proposed to install additional trees and a front planting bed.
+The applicant has proposed to install a 6'-8" wide, fully concrete front walkway from the existing sidewalk to the front porch, aligned with the interior of the front porch columns.
+Staff finds the proposal generally appropriate. - o.
+MECHANICAL EQUIPMENT Per Guideline 6.B.ii for New Construction, all mechanical equipment should be screened from view at the public right-of-way. - p.
+LANDSCAPING PLAN The applicant has proposed to install additional trees and a front planting bed.
 The property currently features front and rear fencing.
 The applicant has proposed to install a front driveway gate and to modify the front yard fence to feature a pedestrian gate.
 Adjacent properties currently feature front driveway gates.
 Staff finds that the applicant should submit a final landscaping plan with planting bed details and material specifications for the driveway and pedestrian gates prior to returning to the HDRC.